our people

 Brett Williams [he/him], General Manager - Operations (1.0FTE) | brett@lelan.org.au

-Jess has two decades of experience in public policy, campaign management, and community building roles in the public and for-purpose sectors.
-Working in state and federal politics, she advised Labor Governments in South Australia on workplace health, safety, and wellbeing, then later the Victorian Greens Party Room on environment, climate, energy, water, and national parks.
+Jess has two decades of experience in public policy and community building roles across for-purpose sectors.
+Working in state and federal politics, she advised Labor Governments in South Australia on workplace health, safety, and wellbeing portfolios, then later the Victorian Greens Party Room on environment, climate, energy, water, and national parks campaigns.

 Outside of politics, Jess has held roles in the trade union movement as well as at Amnesty International, Oxfam, GetUp, and The Australian Centre for Social Innovation.
 Her career highlight is co-creating the campaign that helped win fair pay for the inaugural AFL Women’s League.
 She is also a Fellow of the Centre for Australian Progress and has her Bachelors, Honours, and Masters in public policy.

-Jess is finally thriving with the diagnosis and treatment of her Autism and ADHD, after prolonged mental distress that caused career disruption, severe trauma, and countless inpatient/outpatient admissions.
+Jess is finally thriving in treatment for ASD, ADHD, and C-PTSD after prolonged periods of severe illness and inpatient admissions.
 She found recovery through the support of her community and by making meaning from her lived experience, so now she is passionate about walking alongside others on the same journey.

 Jess Nitschke [she/they], Community Development Facilitator (0.8FTE) | jess@lelan.org.au